dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 @GenerateMocks([], customMocks: [MockSpec<Foo>(returnNullOnMissingStub: true)])
 ```

-#### Fallback generators
+#### Mocking members with non-nullable type variable return types

-If a class has a method with a type variable as a return type (for example,
+If a class has a member with a type variable as a return type (for example,
-`T get<T>();`), mockito cannot generate code which will internally return valid
+`T get<T>();`), mockito cannot generate code which will internally return a
-values.
+valid value.
 For example, given this class and test:

 ```dart
 abstract class Foo {